bbrown1867/dashcam-rs/README.md

 ## Limitations and Next Steps

 ### Memory
 The biggest limitation with this prototype is the amount of memory, both volatile and non-volatile.
 The SDRAM chip used for frame buffering is 8 MB and the QSPI flash chip for saving frames is 16 MB.
-As a result, it can only buffer around 2-3 seconds of video.
-With QVGA resolution, RGB565 color format, and 30 fps, somewhere between 275 MB - 1.3 GB of RAM is needed to buffer a few minutes of video.
+As a result, it can only buffer several seconds of video.
+With QVGA resolution (320x240), RGB565 color format, and 30 fps, somewhere between 275 MB - 1.3 GB of RAM is needed to buffer a few minutes of video.
 For non-volatile memory (flash), probably at least 2x to 10x of the RAM size is desired to store multiple clips during a drive.
 To increase both memories, a new hardware platform is needed.
 Since the SDRAM chip is connected via a high-speed interface, a custom PCB would be needed.

 There are a couple other ways to resolve this problem:
 * Reduce resolution and frame rate.